+HSBC (X)

+BUSINESS

-BUSINESS What is it about at sixth-form level?
+What is it about at sixth-form level?

 Business is possibly one of the most practical and topical A level subjects.
 It demonstrates the interrelated nature of business using business models, theories and techniques to support analysis of contemporary business issues and situations.
 The content is designed to engage students through topics and issues that are relevant in today's society.
 In addition to the classic business functions you will study key contemporary developments such as digital technology and business ethics, while the impact of globalisation is covered throughout the topics.
 Business is an accessible introduction to the key external and internal issues common to all businesses, which are then applied to a wide variety of businesses in different industries.
 It aims to develop skills similar to those required by a business analyst; these skills will be useful for further study but will also enable A level graduates to look objectively and analytically at their own or other businesses.
 Whilst no prior knowledge of business is required or needed, just curiosity about why, for example, Apple is one of the most successful firms in the world, how the independent café near you survives alongside Starbucks or why cigarette manufacturing has left the UK but BMW has not.
 Autumn term In the first term, you will study five different topic areas: Business and its Environment, People in Organisations, Marketing, Operations and Project Management and Finance & Accounting.
 Spring and Summer terms In the second and third terms, you will develop on these areas and add one more topic, Strategic management, which includes analysis, choice and implementation of strategies.
 Areas of focus include mergers and takeovers, Corporate Social Responsibility and technological change.
 Meanwhile you will be regularly tested throughout these two terms and there will be chance to review and practise the whole syllabus more intensively in term three.
-66 It's fine to celebrate success but it is more important to heed the lessons of failure.
-99 Bill Gates, entrepreneur and businessman Why study it and what skills does it develop?
+66 It's fine to celebrate success but it is more important to heed the lessons of failure. ??
+Bill Gates, entrepreneur and businessman Why study it and what skills does it develop?
 Business is an accessible introduction to the key external and internal issues common to all businesses, which are then applied to a wide variety of businesses in different industries.
 It aims to develop skills similar to those required by a business analyst; these skills will be useful for further study but will also enable A level graduates to look objectively and analytically at their own or other businesses.
 What prior knowledge and skills are required?
-No prior knowledge of business is required or needed.
-GCSE level Maths is preferred.
+No prior knowledge of business is required or needed to study Business A level but on a one year course students must be prepared to work fast and do much of the reading and consolidation work outside class.
 How is the course assessed?

 Students sitting the A level will sit four papers in May/June.
 Paper 1 (short answer and essay) contains four short answer questions and one essay from a choice of three questions.
 Paper 2 (data response) contains two data response questions.
 Both are based on AS level syllabus.
 Paper 3 contains five questions based on a case study.
 Paper 4 contains 2 questions based on a case study.
 Both are based on syllabus from year two but assume knowledge of year one.
 Paper 1 is worth 40 marks, Paper 2 60 marks, Paper 3 60 marks and Paper 4 is 40 marks.
 MPW prepare students for CAIE A level Business but there may also be a chance to retake AQA A level Business in one year, according to demand.

 Reading

+ISBN 9781108921220